cschreib/vif/doc/sphinx/generic-function-guidelines.rst

 Guidelines for writing generic functions
 ========================================

-This section contains more advanced technical details about the implementation of vectors and views in phy++.
+This section contains more advanced technical details about the implementation of vectors and views in vif.
 It also includes tips and tricks for writing correct, efficient, and generic functions.

 What is a generic function?